Pythia: Oracular procedure

 These seem to have played an important part in the temple ritual.
 According to Plutarch's essay on the meaning of the "E at Delphi" (the only literary source for the E inscription), there have been various interpretations of this letter.
 In ancient times, the origin of these phrases was attributed to one or more of the Seven Sages of Greece.

 Pythia would then remove her purple veil.
 She would wear a short plain white dress.
-At the temple fire to Hestia, a live goat kid would be set in front of the Altar and sprinkled with water.
-If the kid trembled from the hooves upward it was considered a good omen for the oracle, but if it did not, the enquirer was considered to have been rejected by the god and the consultation was terminated.
-The goat was then slaughtered and upon sacrifice, the animal's organs, particularly its liver, were examined to ensure the signs were favourable, and then burned outside on the altar of Chios.
+At the temple fire to Hestia, a goat would be set in front of the altar and be sprinkled with water.
+If the goat shook off the water it was considered a good omen for the oracle, but if it did not, the enquirer was considered to have been rejected by the god and the consultation was terminated.
+If it were a good omen, however, the goat would subsequently be sacrificed to Apollo.
+In turn, the animal's organs, particularly its liver, were examined to ensure the signs were favorable, and then burned outside on the altar of Chios.
 The rising smoke was a signal that the oracle was open.
-The Oracle then descended into the adyton (Greek for "inaccessible") and mounted her tripod seat, holding laurel leaves and a dish of Kassotis spring water into which she gazed.
-Nearby was the omphalos (Greek for "navel"), which was flanked by two solid gold eagles representing the authority of Zeus, and the cleft from which emerged the sacred pneuma.
+The Oracle then descended into the adyton (Greek for 'inaccessible') and mounted her tripod seat, holding laurel leaves and a dish of Kassotis spring water into which she gazed.
+Nearby was the omphalos (Greek for 'navel'), which was flanked by two solid gold eagles representing the authority of Zeus, and the cleft from which emerged the sacred pneuma.